 Postdoctoral Research Fellow

 Kirsten is a postdoctoral research fellow in Philosophy and Psychology at the University of Stirling.
-She holds a BSc in Psychology, an MSc in Child Development, and was awarded her PhD in Developmental Psychology at the University of Stirling in 2021.
+She holds a BSc in Psychology, an MSc in Child Development, and received her PhD in Developmental Psychology from the University of Stirling in 2021.
 Kirsten’s research focuses on children’s socio-cognitive development and the distinctiveness of human cumulative culture, she is also interested in comparative cognition.

 Zsófia is a senior researcher at the Comparative Cognition Unit of the Messerli Research Institute, University of Veterinary Medicine, Vienna, Medical University of Vienna, and University of Vienna.
 She holds an Msc in Biology, a PhD in Ethology, and habilitated in the field of Animal Behaviour, Cognition, and Human-Animal Interactions in 2020.
 Zsófia is a co-founder of the Clever Dog Lab and the Wolf Science Center, and her research focuses on the social behaviour and cognition of dogs and wolves, in comparison to non-human primates and human children.

 Ariane is a PhD student at the Comparative Cognition Unit of the Messerli Research Institute, University of Veterinary Medicine Vienna.
 She holds an MSc in Behavioural, Cognitive, and Neurobiology.
 Her main research focusses on social cognition and behaviour in free-ranging domestic pigs.
 In particular, Ariane investigates various factors influencing social learning, such as personality, social status, and cognitive abilities.